• Skip to primary navigation

 Also, the balsamic aioli (if using Whole30 compatible avocado oil mayo) and pickled red onions are both Paleo and Whole30 compatible.

-Each keto turkey burger (without toppings) has 3.6g of carbs and 1g of fiber, so their net carbs is 2.6g, making them a keto-friendly option.
+Each keto turkey burger (without toppings) has 3.6g of carbs and 1g of fiber, so their net carbs is 2.6g.
+Since they’re also packed with protein and healthy fat, this recipe is suitable for a keto lifestyle.
+Serve on lettuce wraps.

 What to serve with Paleo Italian Turkey Burgers